 Practical checklist for your engagement file

-1. Confirm the transition date per IFRS 1.6 and verify the entity prepared an opening IFRS balance sheet at that date
+1. Confirm the transition date per IFRS 1.6 and verify an opening IFRS balance sheet exists at that date

-2. Obtain and file the entity’s written schedule of exemptions applied and not applied, with rationale for each election (request this document if it does not exist)
+2. Obtain and file management’s written schedule of exemptions applied and not applied, with rationale for each election; request this document if it does not exist, and do not proceed without it

-3. For each optional exemption applied, verify the conditions in IFRS 1.D1–D39 are met and the amounts are supportable (test valuations, review business combination classifications, recalculate lease liabilities)
+3. For each optional exemption applied, verify the conditions in IFRS 1 .D1 to D39 are met and the amounts are supportable: test valuations, review business combination classifications, recalculate lease liabilities

-4. For each mandatory exception in IFRS 1.14–17, verify the entity did not apply retrospective treatment where prohibited (particularly: no hindsight on estimates, no reinstatement of derecognised financial instruments)
+4. For each mandatory exception in IFRS 1.14 to 17, verify that retrospective treatment was not applied where prohibited, with particular attention to hindsight on estimates and reinstatement of derecognised financial instruments

 5. Test the retained earnings impact by reconciling total transition adjustments to the difference between previous GAAP equity and IFRS equity at the transition date